edgeless-project/edgeless/README.md

   instance in another orchestration domain;
   2) configuration and management of the resources;
-- one or more nodes, which can host the execution of function instances of a given workflow in a [WebAssembly](https://webassembly.org/) run-time environment.
+- one or more nodes, which can host the execution of function instances of a given workflow in a [WebAssembly](https://webassembly.org/) run-time environment or as a Docker container.

-The byte code of the function instance is provided by the user when requesting the creation of a workflow, which also includes _annotations_ to specify the Quality of Service requirements (e.g., maximum completion time) and workload characteristics (e.g, average invocation rate), as well as affinity of
+The byte code of the WASM function instance or the name of the Docker container to be started is provided by the user when requesting the creation of a workflow, which also includes _annotations_ to specify the Quality of Service requirements (e.g., maximum completion time) and workload characteristics (e.g, average invocation rate), as well as affinity of